katiestar99/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 -  Templates and ``command`` or ``config`` modules to generate host, device, or platform commands or configuration
 -  The current platform ``facts`` modules to supplement native facts information

-By parsing semi-structured text into Ansible native data structures, you can take full advantage of Ansible's network modules and plugins.
+By parsing semi-structured text into Assible native data structures, you can take full advantage of Assible's network modules and plugins.

 When not to parse the text